-With APTA's Vision 20/20 and new emphasis on skills and knowledge needed for direct access to physical therapy, physical therapy schools across the county began a rapid transition from Master Degree programs to Doctoral Degree entry level programs.
+With APTA's Vision 20/20 and new emphasis on skills and knowledge needed for direct access to physical therapy, physical therapy schools across the county began a rapid transition from master's degree programs to doctoral degree entry level programs.
 Planning for the conversion of the UT Health Science Center Physical Therapy Program to convert from the MPT program to the DPT program began in 2005.
 With the program already at three years, it was not necessary to increase the length of the physical therapy program.

-However, more material, increased clinical experience time, and course restructuring to emphasize direct access skills, critical thinking, evidence-based practice, and the addition of a capstone lifespan course will enhance preparation for tomorrow's physical therapist practicing at a more independent level.
-Final approval for the DPT program was made on July 24, 2008 for the class to start in the fall of 2008.
+However, more course materials, increased clinical experience time, and course restructuring were needed to emphasize direct access skills, in-depth critical thinking, and integration of evidence-based practice.
+The addition of a capstone lifespan course enhances the preparation of tomorrow's physical therapy practice as a practitioner of choice.
+Final approval for the DPT program was made on July 24, 2008 for the class to start in the Fall of 2008.

-Move back to Main Campus
+Move Back to Main Campus

 In the Fall of 2018, the DPT program moved to the newly renovated dental building.
-The new space and equipment offers the latest in technology and will promote collaboration among other departments and schools within the university.
+The new space and equipment offer the latest in technology and promote collaboration among other departments and schools within the university.